Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization

-We clearly observe that the vmult time per unknown increases with the intersected cell fraction, and this performance deterioration is more pronounced for higher polynomial degrees.
+We clearly observe that the throughput decreases with the intersected cell fraction, and this performance deterioration is more pronounced for higher polynomial degrees.
 This is expected as the integration over the intersected cells requires special quadrature rules that break the tensor product structure, leading to higher computational costs per element, as illustrated in Figure~\ref{fig:single_cell_performance}.

 To show the diminishing impact of the intersected cells on the overall performance, we repeat the test for a fixed number of balls (25), resulting in the fraction of intersected cells decreasing with mesh refinement from 60\% to 15\%.
-We measure the vmult time per unknown for selected polynomial degrees on subsequently refined meshes.
-Figure~\ref{fig:vmult_time_vs_refinement} illustrates the performance of the method with increasing problem size.
+The problem domain for 25 balls is illustrated in the left part of Figure~\ref{fig:vmult_time_vs_refinement}.
+We measure throughput for selected polynomial degrees on subsequently refined meshes.
+The right panel of Figure~\ref{fig:vmult_time_vs_refinement} illustrates the performance of the method with increasing problem size.

-More insights can be gained by breaking down the vmult time per unknown into the time spent on each part of the algorithm.
+More insights can be gained by breaking down the execution time into the time spent on each part of the algorithm.
 We examine a 3D problem from the previous experiments, using the finest mesh, $k=3$, and 26\% cut cells, resulting in a total of 6,129,445 DoFs.
-The problem is illustrated in Figure~\ref{fig:problem_domain}.